Jamy4000/VRSF_Hybrid_ECS/README.md

 For more info about the Scriptable Objects and the Framework created, please check the Github Repository given above as well as the Unite talk and Example project provided by Unity and Ryan Hipple.

-For more info about the Event System used, please check the Github Repository and video given above as well as the example project I've created on my Github page.
+For more info about the Event System we're using, please check the Github Repository and video given above as well as the example project I've created on my Github page.

 # Releases